 The rear joystick control remains — a control that I’ve come to find as an essential feature on a camera currently — but they’ve changed the texture of the control to create it simpler to operate.
 On the top deck of the camera, again the control design is the same as the previous version, however, the designs have changed slightly.
 The C1 and C2 custom buttons, like the C3 button on the rear, are slightly bigger and have a far more substantial tactile response to them.
 The trunk control dial right now sits directly on top of the camera, instead of embedded under the top surface of the camera.
 It rotates today with somewhat softer yet firm detents.
 I do wish Sony had shifted the trunk control further back so that it sits not as flush against the rear of the camera, but that’s a very minor complaint.
 The most notable tweak to the top controls is the locking exposure settlement dial.
 The control sits right on the corner of the camera, just like on the A7R III, and it is very easy to bump and alter your exposure compensation setting accidentally.
 Interestingly, the locking publicity compensation dial can either be fully locked or unlocked, which is different than the camera’s locking Mode dial that forces you to press and holds the unlock key to rotate the dial.
 With the direct exposure comp button, you have got a choice, locked or unlocked, which is excellent.

 When picking up the A7R IV for the first time, the most notable design modification to the camera can be immediately apparent: the larger grip.
-Visually, it doesn’t appear much different than the previous model, but in the hand, the A7R IV feels much more significant.
-The handgrip is certainly fuller, deeper and offers more comfortable contouring.
+Visually, it doesn’t appear much different than the previous model, but on the other hand, the A7R IV feels much more significant.
+The handgrip is certainly fuller, deeper, and offers more comfortable contouring.
 This updated hold style makes the A7R IV my favorite Sony A7-series (including the A9) camera yet when it comes to handling and convenience.
 I don’t consider my hands most that large, more medium-sized, but earlier A7-series cameras had a noticeably smaller, shallower grip.
 My hands wouldn’t fit entirely on the grasp, forcing my pinky finger to slide beneath the bottom of the camera.
 I don’t experience this at all with the A7R IV.
 The grip isn’t mainly because deep as the ones on a typical, full-sized DSLR, but it’s almost right now there.
 It’s certainly deep and sizable enough to offer a secure, balanced grip, even when using heavier lenses.

 Given the historically impressive image quality efficiency from Sony’s full-frame mirrorless cameras, I wasn’t expecting a poor showing from the A7R IV and indeed, this brand-new 61MP full-body beast does not disappoint.

 Obviously, the first thing to explore may be the sheer level of detail the A7R IV combined with a sharp zoom lens can capture.
 The A7R IV’s 61-megapixel full-frame sensor captures a stunning amount of crisp, fine detail.
 The lack of an optical low-pass filter, too, helps bring out the finest of details.
-Nevertheless, as always with cameras that lack this optical low-pass filtration system (OLPF) there’s a greater risk in introducing moiré and aliasing artifacts that may be difficult to remove in post-processing.
+Nevertheless, as always, with cameras that lack this optical low-pass filtration system (OLPF), there’s a greater risk of introducing moiré and aliasing artifacts that may be difficult to remove in post-processing.
 That said, in my time with the A7R IV, I captured a variety of images, such as buildings with repeating patterns and subjects that included different fabric patterns and features, and I barely noticed any evidence of artifacts resulting from the lack of OLPF.

 But wait, there’s even more!
 If you really, really need some extreme detail functionality, the A7R IV will take Sony’s Pixel Shift Multi-Shot mode to a whole new level by offering a new 16-shot composite option for 240-megapixel pictures.
 Yes, 240MP!

 When it comes to high ISO performance, the A7R IV does quite well here, too, despite the high-resolution sensor.
 While most of my field test shooting was in the daytime, I did spend some time with the 200-600mm photographing wildlife and small birds in heavily forested areas.
 With a maximum aperture of f/6.3 at 600mm, plus a relatively fast shutter rate, I was frequently shooting with fairly high ISOs.
 I found overall noise levels, at least at medium-high ISOs of around ISO 4000-6400, were very well controlled, with in-camera noise reduction processing doing a decent job of retaining fine detail while removing egregious sound.
-At really close inspection, noise reduction processing is visible with some smoothing-out of details and also creating a kind of “digital” look to the background noise.
+At a really close inspection, noise reduction processing is visible with some smoothing-out of details and creating a “digital” look to the background noise.
 However, pictures still feature lots of sharp, clear detail, so all in all, I’m very impressed with the high ISO overall performance of this camera.

-Autofocus & Performance
+Sony a7R IV: Autofocus & Performance

 Besides picture quality, the Sony A7R IV is also an amazingly nimble, responsive camera in most regards.
 Start-up time is quick, autofocus is blazingly fast, continuous AF works wonderfully, and regardless of the 61MP sensor, the camera can fire off bursts of full-res images at up to 10fps.
 It’s an impressively versatile camera.

-Starting with autofocus, the A7R IV is, somehow, even better compared to the A7R III, which was already one of the most versatile, most high-performance full-frame mirrorless digital cameras when it found autofocus.
+Starting with autofocus, the A7R IV is, somehow, even better than the A7R III, which was already one of the most versatile, most high-performance full-frame mirrorless digital cameras when it found autofocus.
 With the Tag IV, Sony managed to cram even more phase-detect AF pixels onto the sensor, going from 425 PDAF factors to a whopping 567.
-Combined with the 425 contrast-detect AF points/areas, the A7R IV’s hybrid autofocus system offers extremely wide coverage across the sensor area (approximately 99.7% height, 74% width).
+Combined with the 425 contrast-detect AF points/areas, the A7R IV’s hybrid autofocus system offers extensive coverage across the sensor area (approximately 99.7% height, 74% width).
 Furthermore, the A7R IV features an APS-C “crop setting,” which gives you AF point protection over the entire image area.
 Obviously, you’re basically free to put the AF stage wherever you want.
-This is really great, not only for ease of use when carefully composing pictures but also in giving you a lot more flexibility when tracking erratically-moving topics.
+This is really great, not only for ease of use when carefully composing pictures but also for giving you a lot more flexibility when tracking erratically-moving topics.

 Check Out: Best Sony E-Mount Lenses

-Further, I came across the updated Real-Time Eyes AF function works really well, most of the time.
+Further, I came across the updated Real-Time Eyes AF function that works really well, most of the time.
 The camera can quickly understand and lock onto the eye of both people and animals now.
 I was really impressed with just how quickly and consistently the camera recognizes the face of the subject I was shooting, and then a split second later, the focus would lock onto the attention.
 I mentioned “usually” because I did so encounter a few hiccups with Eye AF where the system would fail to recognize the eye if the subject was greatly backlit or the attention(s) were in any other cast in shadow.
 If the eyes were too dark, too shaded, then the AF system had difficulty finding the eye.

 During my period with the camera, I was never once disappointed or disappointed by autofocus efficiency, other than that aforementioned minor concern with Vision AF.
-Overall, the A7R IV’s autofocusing system is definitely fast, accurate and will perfectly at tracking moving subjects.
+Overall, the A7R IV’s autofocusing system is definitely fast, accurate, and will perfectly track moving subjects.
 Eye AF is usually fast and works great for portraiture, and the addition of Attention AF for animals is quite neat.
 I tested it out on some wildlife, and it also managed to catch the eye of a great blue heron, which I was quite surprised at approximately!